Queendom (Red Velvet song): Commercial performance

 "Queendom" debuted at number six on South Korea's Gaon Digital Chart with chart issue dated August 15–21, 2021.
 The song then ascended to number five during the chart issue dated August 29 – September 4, 2021.
-The song also debuted at number one on the component Download Chart.
-Initially the song also debuted at number 13 on the component Streaming Chart, and peaked at number five in its fourth week.
-In addition, it debuted at number 27 on the component BGM chart.
 The single debuted at number 22 on Billboard's K-pop Hot 100 in the chart issue dated August 28, 2021.
 The song then ascended to number 8 in the chart issue dated September 4, 2021, before peaking at number 7 a week later.
 In Japan, the song debuted at number 77 on Billboard Japan Hot 100 in the chart issue dated August 25, 2021.
-The song also debuted at number 77 and 92 on the component Top Streaming Songs chart and Top Download Songs chart.
 In Singapore, the single debuted at number 25 on the Streaming Chart, later peaking at number 12.
 It also debuted at number 12 on the Regional Chart before peaking at number four.
 In the United States, the single debuted at number 10 on the Billboard World Digital Song Sales.
 The single went on to debut at number 96 on the Billboard Global 200 in the chart issue dated August 28, 2021.
 It also debuted at number 63 on the Billboard Global Excl.
 US chart.
-Additionally, the song debuted at number 5 on the Billboard LyricFind Global Chart.